dolmades/dolmades-cli/README.md

 ./cook recipes/Broken_Sword.dolmade --serve
 ```

-This will create the dolmade and add menu entries and desktop symbol.
+This will create the dolmade and add menu entries and a desktop symbol.

 ```
 ./cook launch Broken_Sword